andykuszyk/andykuszyk.github.io/2024-08-29-editing-encrypted-files-in-emacs.md

     uid           [ultimate] James Kirk (Self-destruct key) <jkirk@starfleet.com>
     sub   cv25519 2024-01-01 [E]

-Make a note of they key's ID, which is `3453298457893DFHJKEHFGKJHFGKJSEH34Y78365` in this example.
+Make a note of the key's ID, which is `3453298457893DFHJKEHFGKJHFGKJSEH34Y78365` in this example.

 ### Step 2: exporting the keys